Share this post

 What does decision fatigue feel like?

-After your brain power has been used up by more substantial issues, minor questions or choices become doffuaclt or near impossible to make.
+After your brain power has been used up by more substantial issues, minor questions or choices become difficult or near impossible to make.
 This is very common for doctors, teachers, business owners as well as those with ADHD, or anxiety or depression because of it’s effect on executive functioning.

 Quick story about decision fatigue